UWPCE-PythonCert-ClassRepos/py220-online-201904-V2/students/douglas_klos/lesson04/assignment/README.md

 Tests are designed to cover basic_operations.py and dm_model.py.
 The program create_db.py is a one off program to seed the database and as such I did not feel the need to spend time testing it.

-Note that if you try to run both tests by calling pytest on the directory, the second test often fails for reasons unknown to me.
-Both tests can be run back to back without problem though as long as they're run separately.

 ```
 $ pwd